 Dodo is a Finnish environmental organisation which follows the motto “Environmental problems are solved in the cities”.
-Every year Dodo addresses one main theme, and in the year 2009 it was “Food and Cities”.
+Dodo used to address yearly a main theme, and in the year 2009 it was “Food and Cities”.
 The theme inspired a flock of dodos (yes, they are named after the extinct birds) to discover how food can be produced in the city.
-This group started growing vegetables on a strip of land in between some railway tracks in Pasila, Helsinki, and have since broadened it’s span to include a multitude of activities from guerrilla gardening actions to urban bee-keeping.We call ourselves Dodo’s Urban Farmers
+This group started growing vegetables on a strip of land in between railway tracks in Pasila, Helsinki, and have since broadened it’s span to include a multitude of activities from guerrilla gardening actions to urban bee-keeping.We call ourselves Dodo’s Urban Farmers

 - We represent the modern international movement of urban farming, but we recognise that growing food in the cities is an idea as old as cities!

-- We think that urban farming makes cities better places to live, reduces the dependence on oil and cuts carbon emissions – urban farming is direct action for the environment!
+- We think that urban farming makes cities better places to live, reduces the dependence on oil and cuts carbon emissions – when done right urban farming is direct action for the environment!

 - We want to make urban farming accessible for everybody, so that city dwellers would get to know where food comes from!